LuckyWP Table of Contents: Create TOC in WordPress 2023

 Manually navigating their way through your website, you can use a table of content to tell the visitor exactly how the website is structured.

-How to create a Table of Contents in WordPress website?
+How to create a Table of Contents on a WordPress website?

 To create and implement a table of content easily, we use the Lucky WP Table of Contents plugin.